Friday, 30 April 2010

 “I like Inga and Inga likes footy players, so Arnold tells me.”

-“Yes, yes, Inga the blond, very nice, but what the hell are you runnin’ in those shoes for?”
+“Yes, yes, Inga the blonde, very nice, but what the hell are you runnin’ in those shoes for?”

 “I like Inga, so I gotta keep runnin’”